pbodsk/SwiftPlantUML/README.md

 ## Generate UML documentation from a binary framework

-You can use `swifplantuml` to parse the `.swiftmodule` file of a binary framework, for details and a concrete example please read my article [Generate UML documentation from a binary framework (xcframework)](https://blog.eidinger.info/generate-uml-documentation-from-a-binary-framework-xcframework).
+You can use `swiftplantuml` to parse the `.swiftmodule` file of a binary framework, for details and a concrete example please read my article [Generate UML documentation from a binary framework (xcframework)](https://blog.eidinger.info/generate-uml-documentation-from-a-binary-framework-xcframework).

 ## Planned improvements
 - being able to render associations between elements